 An Allocation Agreement must:

-be in writing, executed by the Allocation Agent and all Shippers (including where there is only one Shipper) at the relevant Dedicated Delivery Point;
+be in writing, executed by First Gas, the relevant Interconnected Party and all Shippers (including where there may be only one Shipper at a particular point in time) at the relevant Dedicated Delivery Point;

+provide for the appointment of the Allocation Agent at the relevant Dedicated Delivery Point, who shall be:

+where there is only one Shipper, First Gas (or, if agreed by First Gas and the relevant Interconnected Party, that Interconnected Party); or

+where there are two or more Shippers, one of those Shippers or First Gas, as agreed by those Shippers, First Gas and the relevant Interconnected Party; or

+in the absence of such agreement, a person appointed by the relevant Interconnected Party and approved by First Gas,

+provided that such person must be qualified and equipped to undertake that role;

 define the Inputs required by the Allocation Agent and who is to provide them;

-set out unambiguous Allocation Rules for determining the Outputs at the relevant Dedicated Delivery Point;
+set out unambiguous Allocation Rules for determining the Outputs at the relevant Dedicated Delivery Point (and such Allocation Rules must not be circular in nature);

-ensure that the Allocation Agent provides the Outputs to Shippers and First Gas in accordance with the times published by First Gas on OATIS.
+ensure that the Allocation Agent provides the Outputs to Shippers and First Gas in accordance with the times published by First Gas on OATIS which shall be sufficient to use as inputs into other daily processes; and

+ensure that the Allocation Agent provides corrections to the Outputs in (e) above when there are any changes to any of the Inputs.

-An Allocation Agreement shall ensure that aggregate Outputs on any Day or in any Hour equal (respectively) the metered quantity for that Day or Hour.
+An Allocation Agreement shall ensure that aggregate Outputs on any Day or in any Hour equal (respectively) the Metered Quantity for that Day or Hour (such that all the Metered Quantity is allocated).

 Specific Requirements